vinteum-bdl/mastering-seminars/mastering-lightning/week3-socratic-questions.md

 > Now consider that Bob can do the same to Alice.
 > We will have to put the same mechanisms in place, but to the other side.
 > Describe the Bob's version of the new commitment transaction.
-> Alice and Bob will each hold a copy of the same pre-signed commitment transaction or they'll have to maintain different version of it?**
+> Alice and Bob will each hold a copy of the same pre-signed commitment transaction or they'll have to maintain different versions of it?**

 **Purpose:**
 - Reinforce asymmetry in the design of commitment transactions.